Islam and children: Consent

 The Maliki school of thought gives the right of ijbar to the guardian.
 Ijbar is defined as the annulment of marriage due to objection by male guardian.
 According to Malik ibn Anas, children due to their immaturity may choose an unsuitable partner for themselves, hence, the power of ijbar has been given to the guardian so that he may overrule the child to marry someone he thinks is unsuitable for her.
 This is the legal right given to the guardian for girls by Maliki school of thought.
-In addition, Islam requires that parents be followed in almost every circumstances, hence parents may ask their children to divorce a certain person, but this cannot be upheld in an Islamic court of law and is not a legal right of the parent.

 Age of marriage

 No age limits have been fixed by Islam for marriage according to Reuben Levy, and "quite young children may be legally married".
 The girl may not live with the husband however until she is fit for marital sexual relations.
 The Hanafi madhhab of Islamic fiqh maintains that a wife must not be taken to her husband's house until she reaches the condition of fitness for sexual relations.
 Levy adds:

-In Islamic legal terminology, Baligh refers to a person who has reached maturity, puberty or adulthood and has full responsibility under Islamic law.
+In Islamic legal terminology, baligh refers to a person who has reached maturity, puberty or adulthood and has full responsibility under Islamic law.
 Legal theorists assign different ages and criteria for reaching this state for both males and females.
-In marriage baligh is related to the Arabic legal expression, hatta tutiqa'l-rijal, which means that the wedding may not take place until the girl is physically fit to engage in sexual intercourse.
-Some Hanafi scholars hold the opinion that sexual intercourse may take place before puberty, as long as it's not injurious to one's health.
-In comparison, baligh or balaghat concerns the reaching of sexual maturity which becomes manifest by the menses.
-The age related to these two concepts can, but need not necessarily, coincide.
-Only after a separate condition called rushd, or intellectual maturity to handle one's own property, is reached can a girl receive her bridewealth.
+For women, baligh or balaghat in terms of sexual maturity is manifested by menses.
+However, only after a separate condition called rushd, or intellectual maturity to handle one's own property, is reached can a girl receive her bridewealth.